How do plumbers find leaks behind walls?

 Five ways how to detect water leaks in your walls

 Now that you have investigated and are clear that you have a water leak in your walls, you need to identify the source and problem.
-This may seem simple on paper however, if you are inexperienced or can’t physically see the source of the leak, it can actually be very difficult to identify.
+This may seem simple on paper; however, if you are inexperienced or can’t physically see the source of the leak, it can actually be very difficult to identify.
+Detecting hidden leaks inside a wall is challenging, and it’s crucial to find the exact location of the leak source to prevent further damage.

-Fortunately, by using one of these five ways to detect water leaks in your wall, you will be able to find the source of the leak and stop it from becoming a serious issue by putting a temporary stop in place until a professional plumber can come and amend the issue.
+Fortunately, by using one of these five ways to detect a water leak inside a wall, you will be able to locate the leak source and stop it from becoming a serious issue by putting a temporary stop in place until a professional plumber can come and amend the issue.

 The five ways on how to detect water leaks in your wall include: